A geometric model of synthetic filtrations via context-dependent time: Introduction

 \section{Introduction}

 Filtrations are a cornerstone of probability theory, providing a formal description of how information accumulates over time.
 In the classical framework, time is modeled linearly: the past forms a unique path leading to the present, and the future extends from it.
-This picture, though powerful, is often too restrictive.
-In real-world settings---for example, finance, economics, and decision theory---the present may emerge from multiple competing pasts, reflecting different contexts, models, or prior beliefs.
+This view, while mathematically powerful, is rooted in a perceptual simplification.
+The idea that the past is a single, well-defined history may itself be an illusion — a projection created by the limitations of human cognition.
+Our sense of temporal coherence emerges from collapsing multiple possible histories into a single narrative, even though, in reality, the present may be shaped by several competing or overlapping contexts.

-In this paper, we develop a \emph{geometric model of synthetic filtrations} in which time is context-dependent and the present can be understood as a synthesis of multiple pasts.
-The key construction is the category $\bSigma$, which extends the simplex category $\bDelta$ by incorporating contextual information into the notion of time.
-Objects of $\bSigma$ represent \emph{times in context}, while morphisms encode transitions between them.
-This framework generalizes the traditional idea of filtrations and provides a new categorical foundation for studying information flow.
+This observation motivates a reformulation of the concept of filtration.
+Instead of treating time as a linear index that unfolds uniquely, we consider a context-dependent notion of time, in which the present synthesizes information from multiple contextual pasts.
+To formalize this idea, we introduce a new category $\bSigma$, which extends the simplex category $\bDelta$ by incorporating contextual information into each time index.
+Objects of $\bSigma$ represent “times in context,” while morphisms encode transitions that preserve contextual compatibility.

+A $\bSigma$-filtration is then defined as a contravariant functor $ X : \bSigma^{op} \to \Prob $, where $\Prob$ is the category of probability spaces with null-preserving maps.
+This categorical framework generalizes the traditional notion of filtrations $ T^{op} \to \Prob $, allowing us to model information flow over a branching, context-sensitive geometry rather than a single ordered chain.
+In this sense, stochastic processes become sections over a contextual time manifold, rather than trajectories along a one-dimensional timeline.
+Beyond its categorical construction, a $\bSigma$-filtration admits a homological structure.
+Conditional expectation operators between probability spaces can be arranged into a chain complex, yielding homology groups that quantify probabilistic ``holes’’ — obstructions or redundancies in how expectations are coherently transmitted across contexts.
+This homological analysis of $\bSigma$-filtrations provides algebraic invariants that measure inconsistency or coherence in the evolution of information, analogous to topological cycles in geometry.

+The geometric and homological aspects of our model jointly reveal a deeper view of uncertainty.
+Stochastic variability arises not only from randomness within each probability space but also from the multiplicity of possible contextual pasts.
+Thus, uncertainty itself acquires a topological dimension.

+As a concrete realization, we introduce Dirichlet filtrations, where measures on simplices are induced by Dirichlet distributions.
+These filtrations capture both parameter uncertainty — variability within probabilistic models — and contextual uncertainty — ambiguity over which contextual branch has led to the present.
+Furthermore, we show that Bayesian updating can be interpreted as a categorical update of a Dirichlet functor, representing learning as a process of restoring coherence across contexts.